Get an annual AARP membership for only $9. Offer ends 12/11.

 Our editor's grandma wearing her freshly cleaned BTE devices.
 You can barely see them!

-Not Totally Happy With Your Hearing Aids?
 Check Out Our Top Picks

 Hearing aids are not one-size-fits-all.
-If you’re having difficulty wearing your hearing aids even after trying all of our tips and reading the manual, it might be best to find a new pair that’s better suited for your ears and needs.
+If you’re having difficulty wearing your hearing aids after trying all of our tips and reading the manual, it might be best to find a new pair that’s better suited for your ears and needs.
 Check out some of our favorite hearing aid brands to get started on your search.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.